Contents

 One size doesn’t fit all

-Scale is also an important factor to keep in mind.
-Laws and regulations that are designed to curb the huge amount of data that larger marketplaces curate can’t be deployed in the same way by smaller outfits.
-And vice versa.
+Scale is also an important factor to consider.
+Laws and regulations designed to curb the huge amount of data that larger marketplaces curate can’t be deployed in the same way by smaller outfits, and vice versa.

-Governments are holding online businesses to task for failing to police their sites appropriately.
-And while they’re maybe right to do so, it can be tough for marketplaces of all sizes to employ enough resources to professionally cover content moderation needs.
+Governments are suing online businesses for failing to police their sites appropriately.
+While they may be right to do so, it can be tough for marketplaces of all sizes to employ enough resources to professionally manage content moderation needs.

 Looking ahead

 Ultimately, we’re still in the ‘Wild West era’ of online regulation.
-What’s acceptable is very much culture-led; which is why we continue to see such diverse developments at a global and local level.
+What’s acceptable is very much culture-led, which is why we continue to see such diverse global and local developments.

-For example, in Thailand, where the King is held in utmost regard, any content pertaining to him must be strictly moderated and often removed – unthinkable even in another ‘royal’ nation like the UK.
+For example, in Thailand, where the King is held in the utmost regard, any content pertaining to him must be strictly moderated and often removed—unthinkable even in another ‘royal’ nation like the UK.
 General common sense can’t prevail in such a disparate regulatory environment where user attitudes are so polarized.

-In addition, the involvement of governments in setting a best practice framework all too often means that those championing issues like censorship, privacy, and accessibility online aren’t the experts in these matters.
+In addition, governments’ involvement in setting a best practice framework all too often means that those championing issues like censorship, privacy, and accessibility online aren’t the experts in these matters.

-What we’d hope is that moving forward, governments continue to work proactively alongside large and small industry players to understand the true nature of the challenges they face, and foster better relationships with them, in order to create an effective, lasting, best practice solution that benefits users but is also realistically achievable by the online businesses.
+We hope that moving forward, governments will continue to work proactively alongside large and small industry players to understand the true nature of the challenges they face and foster better relationships with them in order to create an effective, lasting, best-practice solution that benefits users and is also realistically achievable by online businesses.

 We saw this recently at a European Parliament-run content moderation conference, where leading lights from some of the world’s best-known technology companies gathered to share their ideas and challenges with politicians.

-All things considered, going forward online marketplaces and classifieds sites will need to pay even closer attention to the trends, safety regulations, and legislation being set locally and globally.
+All things considered, going forward, online marketplaces and classified sites will need to pay even closer attention to the trends, safety regulations, and legislation being set locally and globally.

 Otherwise, they may quickly be shut down for being non-compliant.